ABSESpy/ABSESpy/docs/home/contributing.md

 - Additional features or rewrites of current features are accompanied by tests.
 - New features are demonstrated in a model, so folks can understand more easily.
 - New docs or changing docs better in `md` format and follow the `markdownlint`

+To ensure your code can implement adequate performance, we recommend `pytest`.

+- Create a file start with `test_`.
+- Create a class start with `Test`.
+- Create functions start with `test_`.
+- Call your code in test functions and check the result as expected.
+You can use `assert`.
+- Input `pytest` in terminal to start the test and read the outcome.
+There are some significations:
+	- `.`: passed
+	- `F`: failed
+	- `E`: error
+	- `s`: skipped
+	- `X`: unexpected pass
+	- `x`: unexpected fail

 To ensure your code exclude the style error, we recommend `mypy` .